madenix/Public-Crypto-API-Reference/README.md

-# 📈 Public Crypto API Reference
+# 📈 Maden Crypto Widgets

 This repository hosts simple **HTML/JavaScript** demos showcasing how to interact with the public APIs of popular cryptocurrency exchanges and data providers.
 This project is intended to serve as a quick starting point for developers looking to access crypto market data.